xplorer-io/xplorers-bot-ts/docs/feature_branch_deployment.md

 Create a secret with name `slack-oauth-token-dev` to store your slack token to be used by your feature branch based deployment where `dev` refers to the terraform workspace name.

+If you are testing the function locally, set the environment variable `SLACK_OAUTH_TOKEN` instead before running `task run-cloudfunctions-framework`.

 ### Deploy your feature branch